mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 * stop of the scroll
 * clear of the display

+New Import from JSON functionality when you create a new collection

 Fixed:

 * Design CMS - Checkboxes in the property area do not save values